Description

 Clean the Body Gently with a Soft Cloth

 Use a clean, lint-free microfiber cloth to wipe down the drone’s body after each flight.
 This helps remove dust, fingerprints, or tiny airborne debris that may settle during takeoff or landing.
-Avoid using wet wipes unless necessary, and never apply water directly to the drone. -
+Avoid using wet wipes unless necessary, and never apply water directly to the drone.

 Use Compressed Air for Hard-to-Reach Areas

 For propeller joints, motor gaps, and gimbal corners, compressed air is the safest way to remove trapped dirt.
-Blow air in short bursts to avoid damaging any sensors or internal parts. -
+Blow air in short bursts to avoid damaging any sensors or internal parts.

 Clean the Gimbal and Camera Lens Carefully

-The Matrice 4E includes a thermal imaging camera and zoom lens, which are highly sensitive.
+The Matrice 4E includes a thermal imaging camera and a zoom lens, which are highly sensitive.
 Use a lens-cleaning tissue or camera lens solution to gently wipe the lenses.
-Even a small smudge can distort the thermal readings or visual zoom clarity. -
+Even a small smudge can distort the thermal readings or visual zoom clarity.

 Inspect and Wipe Propellers After Each Use

 Gently remove any dirt, bug residue, or sap that might stick to the propellers.
-Keeping them clean reduces imbalance during flight and increases efficiency, especially important since this drone uses 10.8-inch propellers. -
+Keeping them clean reduces imbalance during flight and increases efficiency, especially important since this drone uses 10.8-inch propellers.

 Check the Sensor Ports and Infrared Units